 Also referred to as 'Examination Boards', Boards of Examiners are responsible for assessing the performance of students and considering results, progression and degree awards to students.
+The College has departmental and School Boards of Examiners.

 Collaborative provision

 The provision of learning opportunities leading or contributing to the award of Goldsmiths' academic credit or a Goldsmiths qualification that are delivered, assessed or supported through an academic partnership with one or more approved organisation(s).